ddneprov/leagueManager/README.md

 code.

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo.
+You can find instructions in the AWS CodeStar player guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo.

 1. Install maven.
 See https://maven.apache.org/install.html for details.